indieweb/webmention-client-ruby/README.md

 ### Exception Handling

-webmention-client-ruby makes its best effort to avoid raising exceptions when making HTTP requests.
-As noted above, a `Webmention::ErrorResponse` should be returned in cases where an HTTP request raises an exception.
+webmention-client-ruby avoids raising exceptions when making HTTP requests.
+As noted above, a `Webmention::ErrorResponse` should be returned in cases where an HTTP request triggers an exception.

 `Webmention.mentioned_urls` _may_ raise one of two exceptions when crawling the supplied URL:

 - A `NoMethodError` is raised when a `Webmention::ErrorResponse` is returned.
 - A `KeyError` is raised when the response is of an unsupported MIME type.

+## Migrating to version 6

+webmention-client-ruby was completely rewritten for version 6 to better support new features and future development.
+Some notes on migrating to the new version:

+- **Renamed:** for clarity and consistency, the `Webmention.send_mention` method has been renamed `Webmention.send_webmention`.
+Both methods use the same interface.
+- **Removed:** the `Webmention.client` method has been removed in favor of the additional module methods [noted above](#usage).
+While the underlying `Webmention::Client` class still exists, its interface has changed and its direct usage is generally unnecessary.
+- **Removed:** `Webmention::Client#send_all_mentions` has been removed in favor of `Webmention.send_webmentions`.
+Combine `Webmention.mentioned_urls` and `Webmention.send_webmentions` to achieve similar results.
+- Exception handling has been greatly improved [as noted above](#exception-handling).

 ## Contributing